linksmart/nifi-ldap-authentication-setup/README.md

 #### Security
 1. You can provide your own keystore and truststore.
 Just name them `keystore.jks` and `truststore.jks` respectively and put them into `./nifi/screts`.
 Then follow the quick start instruction.

+2. If a new `keystore.jks` is generated, a matching truststore `external_truststore.jks` would also be generated.
+This truststore is intended to be used in another Nifi instance to communicate securely with the one you are launching.

-2. If you already have a private key and a certificate (or a chain of certificates), put them in `./nifi/secrets`, run the following command:
+3. If you already have a private key and a certificate (or a chain of certificates), put them in `./nifi/secrets`, run the following command:
     ```bash
     docker run -it --rm -v "$PWD/nifi/secrets":/usr/src/secrets \
         -w /usr/src/secrets --user ${UID} openjdk:8-alpine \